alexandroid000/bounce/README.md

 `stack exec bounce-exe -- START NUMBOUNCE -o FILENAME.svg -w PIXWIDTH`

--   `START`: the parameter value on the polygon of where you want to start bouncing.
-Between 0 and 1, be sure to include the leading zero for parameters like 0.5.
+-   `START`: the parameter value (in the interval [0,1]) on the polygon of where you want to start bouncing.
+Be sure to include the leading zero for parameters like 0.5.
 -   `NUMBOUNCE`: integer number of bounces to perform
 -   `FILENAME`: output filename